MothilalChowdary/DECISION-TREE-IMPLEMENTATION/README.md

 **MENTOR NAME**    : NEELA SANTHOSH

 # DESCRIPTION OF TASK :
-Iris Dataset Classification Using Decision Tree: A Comprehensive Analysis Introduction
+**Iris Dataset Classification Using Decision Tree : A Comprehensive Analysis** Introduction
   The Iris dataset is a well-known dataset in the field of machine learning and statistics, commonly used for classification tasks.
 It contains 150 observations of iris flowers, categorized into three different species: setosa, versicolor, and virginica.
 Each observation has four features: sepal length, sepal width, petal length, and petal width.
 In this task, we implement a Decision Tree Classifier to classify iris flowers based on these features.
 Additionally, we enhance the analysis with model evaluation, visualization techniques, and feature importance assessment.